tshort/WebAssemblyCompiler.jl/docs/src/notes.md

 * The compiler includes some known bandaids and rough spots.

 * In `compile_block`, the handling of `QuoteNode`s and `Core.Const` wrappers is uneven.
-Handling is included in a spotty fashio, but a more consistent approach would be better.
+Handling is included in a spotty fashion, but a more consistent approach would be better.

 * On the WebAssembly side, on-the-fly type detection doesn't work.
 Heap objects are not stored with type information.
 It would be possible to add type info to all types.
 [Guile Hoot](https://gitlab.com/spritely/guile-hoot) does this by adding a type hash to every struct.

 * Union's are not supported, and the path to supporting them is unclear.
 WebAssembly's type system doesn't have anything like that, and it also doesn't allow re-interpeting content easily.

 * Several intrinsics are not supported.
-Some are challenging.
+Some are challenging. `do_apply` / `_apply_iterate` look tough.

 * Several of the existing intrinsics only support basic types (Int32, Int64, etc.).
 Better handling of these would be nice.